 The San Jose Sharks are led by star defenseman Brent Burns who has been tremendous this season.
 Last season, Burns scored just 12 goals while compiling 67 total points.
 However, he has looked even better this season as he already had 16 goals along with a team-leading 83 total points.
 However, he is coming into this game without a point in each of his last three games.
 If San Jose plans on getting back into this series, Burns will have to have a much bigger impact moving forward.

-- Golden Knights are 2-5 in their last 7 after scoring 5 goals or more in their previous game.
+- Sharks are 0-5 in their last 5 when their opponent scores 5 goals or more in their previous game.

 - Sharks are 1-6 in their last 7 when their opponent allows 2 goals or less in their previous game.

 - Golden Knights are 7-1 in their last 8 Conference Quarterfinals games.